joelachance/jlchnc.com/README.md

 ## License

-1. You are free to use this code as inspiration.
-2. Please do not copy it directly.
-3. Crediting the author is appreciated.

-Please remove all of my personal information by running `pnpm run delete`.
+Please remove all of my personal information by running `npm run delete`.